Generalization capabilities of translationally equivariant neural networks: Regression: predicting observables on the lattice

 Therefore, we define a space of possible architectures for each of the three types separately, which are illustrated in tables~\ref{tab:Regression:optuna_search_space_equiv} to~\ref{tab:Regression:optuna_search_space_non-equiv_FL}, and use an optimization procedure to find an adequate representative for each architecture type individually.

 Table~\ref{tab:Regression:optuna_search_space_equiv} depicts the search spaces of \EQ{}, table~\ref{tab:Regression:optuna_search_space_non-equiv_GP} of \ST{} and table~\ref{tab:Regression:optuna_search_space_non-equiv_FL} of \FLAT{} architectures.
-The possible parameter values of the first run are inspired by manual trials.
-Its results lead to modifications of the parameter space of the second run.
+The possible parameter values of the first run are inspired by manual trials, which also included different activation functions (\textit{ReLU, tanh, PReLU} and \textit{LeakyReLU}).
+Its results lead to modifications of the parameter space of the second run and the choice of \textit{LeakyReLU} for a suitable activation function.
 Both of them try $50$ different combinations of parameters in their optimization procedure on each training set, which will be specified in the next subsection.
 The extended search explores an enlarged parameter space with $100$~trials, also with unique combinations of parameter values, in order to check if a better architecture was missed during the first two runs due to the choice of a too small search space.
-This search only involves the largest training set.
-After every convolutional layer and after every linear layer but the last one, a \textit{LeakyReLU} activation function is applied.
+This search involves only the largest training set.
+After every convolutional layer and after every linear layer but the last one, a \textit{LeakyReLU} activation function~\cite{Maas:2013} is applied.
+Its advantage over the \textit{ReLU} activation function is the avoidance of so-called dead or dying neurons, which never activate initially or become inactive during the training process.

 \ST{} architectures can be thought of as \EQ{} architectures with at least one spatial pooling layer with~\mbox{$s = 2$} in the convolutional part of the network.
 This is either an average pooling or a max pooling layer, both with a $2 \times 2$~kernel.
 A spatial pooling layer is neither directly applied to the input, nor inserted just before the global pooling layer.
-The position of the spatial pooling layer(s) is part of the search space, but it is restricted by the choice of the amount of convolutional layers, as is the number of spatial pooling layers.
+The position of the spatial pooling layer(s) is part of the search space, but it is restricted by the choice of the number of convolutional layers, as is the number of spatial pooling layers.
 If, e.g., two convolutional layers are chosen, there can only be one spatial pooling layer at only one specific position, that is between the convolutional layers.